patoneill24/OneHealthWebApp/README.md

 ```
 docker compose down
 ```
-You'll need to create .env file in the root directory and specify the following environment variables to interact with the database.
+You'll need to create .env file in the root directory and in the server directory to specify the following environment variables to interact with the database.
 ```
 POSTGRES_USER
 POSTGRES_PASSWORD